MagicBowen/easy-graph/README.md

 ### TODO

 - [ ]: assert visitor and dsl
+- [ ]: use correct rvalue and emplace
 - [ ]: node attributes
 - [ ]: user defined edge type and attributes
 - [ ]: readme && usage